mykhallaf/social-media-project/README.md

 Hi!
 This is README file that will help you navigate through the application and help you with any kind of problem you run into while using our application.

 # Description
 This is ASU Connect.
 It is a social media app that will connect all friends together to share posts and comment on your friends posts and interact with new people.
+The program gives you the ability to add your friends, so their posts appear to you.
+You can like and comment any post.
+Edit your profile page as you want: upload a profile image, bio and friends you have.

 # Badges
 ![Application logo](https://github.com/mykhallaf/social-media-project/blob/main/SocialMediaApp/gui/Images/Asu%20connect.jpg)